Biodiversity Conservation

 © Scott Ramsay

 One of the reasons for the incredible renewal of Akagera National Park’s wildlife is an effective conservation law enforcement strategy.
-Akagera’s team of over 100 rangers, which consists mainly of local community members, patrol, track and deter illegal activities.
+Akagera’s team of over 100 rangers consists mainly of local community members, who patrol, track and deter illegal activities.
 Along with the support of community members, we have had significant success in reducing poaching to an all-time low.
 As a result, there has been no recorded loss of high-value species (elephant, rhino and lion) to poaching since 2010, or when they were reintroduced.